IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

     example-75778c488-rhjrx   1/1     Running   0          28s
     ```

-4. To reduce the number of pods, we can patch the resource in one of two ways:
+4. To cange the number of pods, you can patch the resource in one of two ways:

-     - Scripted patch using the `patch` option of the command line:
+     - Scripted patch using the `patch` option of the command line: This command reduces the number of pods to 1.

 	     ```
          oc patch deployment example -p '{ "spec": { "replicas": 1 } }'

+         oc get pods
          ```

      - Interactive patch using the `edit` option of the command line through `vi` editor:

 	     ```
          oc edit deployment example
        ```

 	  Under the `spec` section (not under the `status` section), change `replicas: 2` to `replicas: 1`, and **save** the change in the vi editor (by `:wq`).